-The gross unrecognized tax benefit (before federal impact of state items) was \$13.1 million at April 28, 2013 and January 27, 2013.
-Included in the balance of unrecognized tax benefits at April 28, 2013 and January 27, 2013, is \$11.1 million of net tax benefit (after federal impact of state items), respectively, that, if recognized, would impact the effective tax rate.
+The gross unrecognized tax benefit (before federal impact of state items) was \$13.1 million at July 28, 2013 and January 27, 2013.
+Included in the balance of unrecognized tax benefits at July 28, 2013 and January 27, 2013, is \$11.1 million of net tax benefit (after federal impact of state items), respectively, that, if recognized, would impact the effective tax rate.
 The liability for uncertain tax positions is reflected on the unaudited consolidated condensed balance sheets as follows:

-(in thousands) April 28, 2013 January 27, 2013
+(in thousands) July 28, 2013 January 27, 2013

 Accrued liabilities \$ 188 \$ 188

 Other long-term liabilities 10,887 10,887

 Total accrued taxes \$ 11,075 \$ 11,075

 The Company's policy is to include net interest and penalties related to unrecognized tax benefits within the provision (benefit) for taxes on the unaudited consolidated condensed statements of income.
-The Company had approximately \$293,000 of net interest and penalties accrued at both April 28, 2013 and January 27, 2013, respectively.
+The Company had approximately \$293,000 of net interest and penalties accrued at July 28, 2013 and January 27, 2013.

 Tax years prior to 2009 (the Company's fiscal year 2010) are generally not subject to examination by the Internal Revenue Service ("IRS") except for items involving tax attributes that have been carried forward to tax years whose statute of limitations remains open.
 The Company is currently under IRS audit for fiscal year 2010 and fiscal year 2011.
+The Company is also currently under audit by the Canadian Revenue Agency for fiscal years 2010, 2011 and the year ended March 19, 2012.
 For state returns, the Company is generally not subject to income tax examinations for years prior to 2008 (the Company's fiscal year 2009).
 The Company has a primary significant tax presence in Switzerland for which Swiss tax filings have been examined through fiscal year 2010.
 The Company is also subject to routine examinations by various foreign tax jurisdictions in which it operates.